Protecting Yourself, Family and Friends

 Having a door chain is a good preventative measure – when someone knocks at your door by using the chain they are talking to you through a small gap this makes it difficult for them, but easy for you to shut the door.

 Having a sticker on your door indicating that you do not buy goods and services at the door may not stop them knocking but is the first indication by you that you do not want them to call and helps in any investigation.
-You can obtain a sticker by clicking here and using the send a message to service form.
+Get a sticker by giving us your details, using the online send a message to service form .

 Remember it is your home you do not have to answer the door or let anyone in!